Theodore-Jones-IT-Consulting/Estate-Static-CMS/README.md

    - `generate_testimonials_html(testimonials)`: Processes each testimonial from the JSON file and formats it into HTML.
    - The script substitutes the testimonials HTML into the master template using a safe substitution method.

-4. **Customization**:
-   - The script can be modified to accommodate different JSON structures or HTML templates, making it versatile for various design needs.
 ###  Structuring the Testimonials JSON File

 #### Overview